SpatialDynamicsLab/geovisualization-tools-citizen-sensing/README.md

 ## How to install

 Clone the project in your local repository.
 Make sure you have Node.js installed with npm on your machine and run the command line `npm install` at the root of your project.
 If you want to edit the style of the app, run `npm run watch` while developing to update the TailwindCSS stylesheet file each time you save.
-To run the app with a local server, run the http://localhost/src/ url.
+To run the app with a local server, run the server at the root of the project and open the url http://localhost/src

 ## How to use